ServiceStack/ServiceStack/release/latest/Silverlight/README.txt

-Client builds for Silverlight.
+ServiceStack Client builds for Silverlight.

-Only the Async operations are supported.
+Due to restrictions in Silverlight only the Async operations are supported.